kavyaLokuge/kavyaLokuge/README.md

 Here are some ideas to get you started: -->

 I am a 21 year old Bsc.(Hons) IT undergraduate at the university of Sri Jayewardenepura.
 I currently work as a Full Time E-commerce Operations Asspciate (Web store) and Digital Marketer at 6IXSENSES Digital Transformation Inc. Toronto, Ontario,Canada.
-Also I am a freelance designer and web developer .
-I have a demonstrated history of working in the UI/UX designing , Graphic+ Brand designing, web development, Digital marketing and e- commerce industries.
+I am also a freelance designer and web developer .
+I have a demonstrated history of working in the Ecommerce , Webstore development, UI/UX designing , Graphic+ Brand designing, web development and Digital marketing industries.

 <!-- ![Github stats](https://github-readme-stats.vercel.app/api?username=KavyaLokuge) -->